 This is a replica of a ceremonial Hsun-ok vessel of Burma (Myanmar) that has been used for centuries to carry offerings to Buddhist monasteries.
 Historically, the vessel originates from the Pagan region in Burma.
 The lacquering technique used for this particular vessel applies numerous coats of black lacquer followed by layers of red lacquer over thin strips of bamboo which creates a lightweight vessel ideal for carrying long distances.
 A beautifully aged patina develops over time as a result of the lacquer process.

 Dante Alighieri, born 1265, was one of the greatest Italian poets during the late Middle Ages.
-Dante Alighieri , commonly known as Dante, was the touchstone for establishing the literature of Italy, and his representations of Hell, Purgatory and Heaven was influential for the larger body of Western art.
-Dante is best known for his literary classic “The Divine Comedy”, widely considered to be the preeminent work in classic Italian literature.
+Dante Alighieri , commonly known as Dante, was the touchstone for establishing the literature of Italy.
+His representations of Hell, Purgatory, and Heaven was influential for the larger body of Western art.
+Dante is best known for his literary classic “The Divine Comedy” which was widely considered to be the preeminent work in classic Italian literature.
 The epic work was completed one year prior to Dante’s death in 1321.
 This ceramic bust captures a typical representation of Dante Alighieri.

-This print of "The Maple Leaf Route" features the rail exchange between Minneapolis, Kansas City, and Chicago with all the included stops between each.
+"The Maple Leaf Route" map is a print which features the rail exchange between Minneapolis, Kansas City, and Chicago with all the included stops between each.
 The bold print lines on the map imitate the veins of a maple leaf, exhibiting the imagery that inspired the route's name.
 The bottom of the print mentions W. H. Long as the City Passenger and Ticket Agent of the Des Moines City Office and T. N. Hooper as the Division Freight Agent.

 Southhampton Antiques describes this piece as a rare miniature Renaissance Revival Victorian walnut two door bookcase.
 Although small, it portrays a sense of substantial mass through a heavy base with minimal ornament.
 The cabinet doors are arched with thick black molding surrounding the original glass.
 Within the cabinets are two original adjustable shelves that provide a clear display of the inner contents, held safe by the wooden exterior.
 The novelty of this piece is its size, as it has all the same quality attributes of similar pieces often two times as large.

 This is a photograph from behind the bronze statue of Sir Winston Churchill in London's Parliament Square.
-From this angle the photograph creates the sense that Churchill is stepping past the viewer, leading their gaze to the icon of the Palace of Westminster, Big Ben.
-Also from this angle, one gets the sense that this statue of Churchill is larger than life, perhaps even larger than Big Ben, clearly expressing its 12-ft height and also the legacy that late Prime Minister left on the UK.
+From this angle the photograph creates the sense that Churchill is stepping past the viewer leading their gaze to the icon of the Palace of Westminster and Big Ben.
+Also from this angle one gets the sense that this statue of Churchill is larger than life, perhaps even larger than Big Ben, clearly expressing its twelve foot height and the legacy that the late Prime Minister left on the UK.